buildbot/buildbot/master/docs/manual/cfg-statustargets.rst

 The class :class:`BasicAuth` implements a basic authentication mechanism using a list of user/password tuples provided from the configuration file.
 The class `HTPasswdAuth` implements an authentication against an :file:`.htpasswd` file.
+The `HTPasswdAprAuth` a subcalss of `HTPasswdAuth` use libaprutil for authenticating.
+This adds support for apr1/md5 and sha1 password hashes but requires libaprutil at runtime.
 The :class:`UsersAuth` works with :ref:`User-Objects` to check for valid user credentials.

 If you need still-more flexibility, pass a function for the authentication action.
 That function will be called with an authenticated username and some